 If you are tired of your long morning routine but want to maintain your polished appearance, permanent makeup can give your face a consistent look with eyeliner, eyebrows and lip color that won’t budge.
 If you have a facial scar, diminishing eyebrows or thin, colorless lips, permanent makeup can also camouflage facial imperfections, fill in sparse eyebrows and add color and definition to lips.
-Whatever the reason for your interest in permanent makeup, Dr. Christine Fisher’s experienced permanent makeup staff are here to help create the look you desire.
+Whatever the reason for your interest in permanent makeup, Austin Cosmetic Medspa’s Certified Restorative and Cosmetic Tattooists are available for consultation and treatment.

-- Known for advanced aesthetic skincare treatments that scientifically and safely create a natural-looking result.
+- Known for advanced aesthetic medicine and skincare treatments that scientifically and safely create a natural-looking result.